Jingdan-Chen/IRC_helper/README.md

 This program is for processing IRC out file produced by Gaussian 16, fitting IRC curve, and generating EDA/single point computation file for Q-CHEM.

 Wei-Feng Zheng, **Jingdan Chen**, Xiaotian Qi*, Zhongxing Huang*.
-Asymmetric decarboxylative protonation enabled by an anchoring group that enhances noncovalent interactions. ()
+Asymmetric decarboxylative protonation enabled by an anchoring group that enhances noncovalent interactions. (submitted)

 ## Files and Folders